nicklafferty/craftycody/content/life/planting-a-drought-tolerant-garden.md

 I've touched on [landscape design](https://craftycody.com/life/backyard-zen-garden/) before and it's certainly important when planning out your garden.
 However, today I'm going to talk about specific plants and how to care for them.

+I'm going to be writing about plants that do well specifically in my area of Texas but don't worry!
+I'll tell you how you can find plants that thrive where you live too.

-How do I know so much about plants?
+## How do I know so much about plants?

+I'm currently a Master Gardener trainee and only a few volunteer hours short of getting my certification.

-What zone are you in and why it matters
+## What zone are you in and why it matters

-Earth-kind rating
+## Earth-kind rating

-Plants I love
+## Plants I love